HjalmarSnoep/chaotic-proof/README.md

 # chaotic-proof
 Attempt at proof of fractal complexity from linear equations.
 I have had this in my head since I was 19, never made a clear version of it.
-I used it to create 'magic particle' effects for animations back in 2001.
+I used it to create 'magic particle' effects for animations back in 2001 on an amiga, happy that javascript now is WAY more powerful now, then that ever was..
-Don't know if it has been done already (probably, but hey)..
+Don't know if an actual proof has been done already (probably)..

 I don't really have a plan with this, beyond proving it to my own satisfaction and getting a feel for chaotic systems, by exploring this most simple and versatile one.